Brandon Sullivan, Steve Chermak, Jeremy Wilson and Joshua Freilich, 2014

 Terrorists have increasingly been linked to product counterfeiting, but evidence for this connection has been mostly anecdotal and speculative.
-We use the Extremist Financial Crime Database (EFCDB) and the Michigan State University Center for Anti-Counterfeiting and Product Protection’s (A-CAPP) Incident Database to provide an overview of ten product-counterfeiting schemes and individual suspects linked to terrorism in the U.S. The vast majority of suspects involved in these product counterfeiting schemes are non-extremist collaborators motivated by profit, not extremist ideology.
+We use the Extremist Financial Crime Database and the Michigan State University Center for Anti-Counterfeiting and Product Protection’s Incident Database to provide an overview of both the schemes and the individual suspects in ten product-counterfeiting schemes related to terrorism.
+The vast majority of suspects involved in these particular schemes are non-extremist collaborators motivated by profit, not extremist ideology.
 These findings indicate the need to focus on criminal networks broadly, beyond restrictive efforts only targeting terrorists.

 Terrorists, like other individuals, groups, and crime syndicates, may rely on product counterfeiting for several reasons.
 First, there are few entry barriers to product counterfeiting, Second, terrorist groups are well aware of the demand for counterfeit products and potential profits—profits that can exceed even those of the illegal drug trade.
 Third, terrorists know product counterfeiting is unlikely to be detected, as product counterfeiting is a low-priority offense for law enforcement, and, even if caught, usually results in minimal sanctions.
 Fourth, because product counterfeiting is generally a cash-only business, it offers some degree of anonymity.

 Many reports point to the involvement of terrorist organizations in the manufacture, sale, and distribution of counterfeit products in networks of criminal enterprises.
 Yet very little empirical work has been conducted on this nexus.
 Product counterfeiting has received minimal attention from scholars, and virtually no studies examine the nexus between terrorism and product counterfeiting.